zachwill/flask_heroku/README.md

 If you're using Mac OS X, you can also install `libevent` through [a DMG available on Rudix](http://rudix.org/packages-jkl.html#libevent).

+You can then checkout the `gevent` branch:

+    $ git checkout -b origin/gevent

 Also, if you don't want to checkout the new branch, just uncomment `gevent` in the `requirements.txt` file, run `pip install -r requirements` again, and change the `Procfile` to use the following